 Herr Dobermann had been inspired to create a line of personal protection dogs due to his work.
 He worked as a rent collector, policeman, caretaker for the local watchdogs, and night watchman.
-Unsurprisingly, Dobermann desired a protection dog that could protect him, that was intelligent, and possessed a powerful nose.
+Unsurprisingly, Dobermann desired a protection dog that could protect him, that was intelligent and possessed a powerful nose.
 The final product would become one of the most popular modern breeds.

 By 1921 The Doberman Pincher Club of America had been founded.
 In 1939, Sieger Ferry von Rauhfelsen (owned by Mrs. Hartley Dodge of Giralda Farms) became the first Doberman to win the Westminster Kennel Club Dog Show.
 This would prove to be the first in a long line of Doberman winners.
 During the following decades, The Westminster Kennel Club would time and again honor a Doberman as Best in Show.

-Dobermans became loyal companions to American soldiers in WWII, were their bravery made them ideal guards and messengers.
+Dobermans became loyal companions to American soldiers in WWII, where their bravery made them ideal guards and messengers.
 The dogs that served with the troops proved so valuable that a statue was commissioned by The Doberman Pincher Club of America in Guam, where it still stands.

 After WWII, Dobermans proved to be extremely popular.
-The breed accumulated awards at record setting numbers.
+The breed accumulated awards at record-setting numbers.
 They also remained true to their purpose, often stepping in to serve as search and rescue dogs during a disaster.
 Dobermans can be found on almost every police force in the country; their keen alertness and natural bravery are instrumental to law enforcement.

 Today, many Dobermans are no longer breed for aggression, instead favoring a more even-natured temper.
-This has not diminished their skill as guard dogs, however, and Dobermans are still “top dog” when anyone sets out looking for personal protection dogs for sale.
+This has not diminished their skill as guard dogs, however, and Dobermans are still “top dogs” when anyone sets out looking for personal protection dogs for sale.